Skip to main content

 The Link Between ADHD and Substance Use

-The connection between ADHD and substance use is significant and often misunderstood.
-Individuals living with untreated ADHD may turn to alcohol, cannabis, nicotine, or stimulants to manage restlessness, racing thoughts, or emotional intensity.
-While substances may offer short-term relief, they often worsen impulsivity and decision-making over time.
+The connection between ADHD and substance use is real and frequently goes unrecognized.
+People living with untreated ADHD may turn to alcohol, cannabis, nicotine, or stimulants to manage restlessness, racing thoughts, or emotional intensity.
+The relief is usually temporary.
+Over time, substance use tends to worsen impulsivity and make attention harder to manage, not easier.

 How We Treat ADHD

-Effective ADHD treatment in Boulder, Colorado requires structure, flexibility, and collaboration.
-We begin with a comprehensive assessment that evaluates attention patterns, emotional regulation, sleep, and any co-occurring mental health or substance use concerns.
-This process allows us to create a personalized plan that integrates clinical therapy, skill development, and medical coordination when needed.
+Effective ADHD treatment in Boulder, Colorado requires structure, flexibility, and genuine collaboration.
+We begin with a comprehensive assessment covering attention patterns, emotional regulation, sleep, and any co-occurring mental health or substance use concerns.
+From there, a personalized plan is created, integrating clinical therapy, skill development, and medical coordination as needed.
+Nothing here is applied from a standard template.

 ADHD Counseling